- Section 1 – Membership Eligibility

 B. Provide a reason for the proposed bylaw amendment, if any; and

-C. Instruct members how to complete and when to return the mail ballot.
+C. Instruct members how to complete and when to return the ballot.

 Section 8: Announcement of Voting Results